simianhacker/bunyan-elasticsearch/README.md

 * `indexPattern` {string}: Used to generate index if `index` option not set.
 Default: `'[logstash-]YYYY.MM.DD'`
 * `index` {string|function}: Elasticsearch index.
 Defaults to index generated using index pattern
 * `template` {json|boolean}: Elasticsearch Template to push to elasticseach at each start. if `false` no template will be pushed, if `{...}` will act as template remplacement.
-* `write` {function} : Custom write callback to modify entry before pushing it to Elasticsearch.
+* `writeCallback` {function} : Custom write callback to modify entry before pushing it to Elasticsearch.

 Options `type` and `index` can be either a string or function.
 For these options, when the option is set to a function, the function is passed the log entry object as an argument